MarVasilieva/MarVasilieva/README.md

   </a>
   <img src="https://komarev.com/ghpvc/?username=catitgirl&style=flat-square&color=blue" alt=""/>
   <h1>
-  Hello everyone
+  Hello ,I'm Marina!

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
-<h3>I' m Natalie!</h3>

 </div>
 :woman_technologist: About Me :
-I am a Frontend Developer from Armenia
+I'm a Junior Frontend Developer from Russia with a passion for creating beautiful and functional websites.
+I have a solid understanding of HTML, CSS, and JavaScript, as well as experience with framework such as React.

 - :telescope: I'm currently writing fun pet projects in react and I love writing code.